 The Cathedral was built in the French architectural style by French missionaries.
 The steeples are a prominent part of the skyline of Stone Town.

 Newly restored building, close to the Big Tree and Mercury’s Bar and Restaurant.
 Beautiful from the outside and do go inside, it is beautiful.

-Staying with shops (before we leave this area): There are plenty of small curio shops in Gizenga Street (off Shangani Street) where you can browse.
+There are plenty of small curio shops in Shangani Street and Gizenga Street (off Shangani Street) where you can browse.
 Don’t be shy, you can have a look without feeling obliged to buy anything.
 Just say a friendly “asante” (thank you) to the shop attendant and carry on to the next shop that you are interested in.
 In case you want to buy something, haggle!
 That’s the norm in Zanzibar and it is expected by the Zanzibaris.

-– Memories of Africa (opposite the Post Office in Shangani Street): the owner makes a point of offering fair prices.
-His (English speaking) staff is well trained and they offer a huge selection of products, ranging from local coffee and tea, spices, crafts, fabrics and clothes, sandals, books etc to locally made jewelry as well as Tanzanites.
+I recommend Memories of Africa because of their extensive selection on two floors, quality of products and fair pricing (opposite the Post Office in Shangani Street): the owner makes a point of offering fair prices.
+His (English speaking) staff is well trained and they offer a huge selection of products, ranging from local coffee and tea, spices, crafts, fabrics and clothes, sandals, books etc to locally made jewellery.
 You can pay by credit card.